 Grains – wheat, rye, barley, rice, corn – all grains and products made from grain such as cereals and breads should be avoided following the paleo lifestyle.

-Sugars – definitely no table sugar, brown sugar, powered sugar, cane sugar and similar refined sugars that provide no nutritional value and can be downright harmful.
+Sugars – definitely no table sugar, brown sugar, powdered sugar, cane sugar and similar refined sugars that provide no nutritional value and can be downright harmful.
 Sweeteners that are better for you (but should still be limited to small amounts) include raw honey, coconut sugar, and pure maple syrup.

 Vegetable oils – consuming heavily processed and chemically refined oils (corn oil, canola oil, seed oils) may cause inflammation and possibly lead to more serious problems.

 Dairy – no milk, ice cream, cheeses, yogurt, pudding, and so on.
-We make an exception for grass-fed butter or ghee, however if you want to follow a strict paleo diet, avoid those too.
+We make an exception for grass-fed butter or ghee, however, if you want to follow a strict paleo diet, avoid those too.